yonatanhershko/Appsus/README.md

 # App Sus⭐

 **App Sus** is a versatile web application created as part of a coding academy course, featuring three main components: a Gmail clone, a Google Notes clone, and a Google Books clone.
-This project was built using ReactJS and CSS, emphasizing clean UI design and functionality. check it out here 👉 https://dolevy97.github.io/Dolev---Yonatan---Appsus/
+This project was built using ReactJS and CSS, with a focus on clean UI design and functionality.
+It was completed in 92 hours, check it out here 👉 https://dolevy97.github.io/Dolev---Yonatan---Appsus/

 ## 🎨 Features